 It’s here: handover day.
-Your house extension or renovation is finished, you’ve bid your Hille’s builder a sweet adieu, and you’re ready to get your upgraded property on the market.
-Freshly renovated home extensions may be ticking all the boxes when it comes to lighting, flooring, and finishes, your house will already be apealing.
+Your house extension or renovation is finished, you’ve bid your Hille’s builder a sweet adieu.
+Now it's time to get your upgraded property on the market.
+Freshly renovated home extensions may be ticking all the boxes for a sale.
+When it comes to lighting, flooring, and finishes, your house will already be apealing.
 What about the styling?

 Home extensions may mean you have a new room (or two!) that need furnishing.
 If you’re low on furnishings, or are selling a rental property, you might want to consider hiring a home stager.
 These professionals style homes for a living, and have an arsenal of chic furniture and artwork to jazz up your space.
 It may seem like overkill, but staging a room can help buyers see the potential in a property.